Optical properties and energy propagation in a dielectric medium supporting magnetic current: Electrodynamics with a magnetic conductivity and optical effects

 \section{Electrodynamics with a magnetic conductivity and optical effects}

-In this section, we review some basic aspects of a classical electrodynamics in the presence of a magnetic current density, as previously developed in Ref. \cite{Pedro1}, also examining the correspondent optical effects.
-We take as starting point, the Maxwell equations for a linear, homogeneous, and isotropic medium are
+In this section, we review some basic aspects of a classical electrodynamics in the presence of a magnetic current density, as previously developed in Ref. \cite{Pedro1}, also examining the correspondent optical effects in accordance with general procedures for anisotropic crystal media \cite{Ramachandran,Agranovich,Agranovich2}.
+We take as a starting point, the Maxwell equations for a linear, homogeneous, and isotropic medium are

 where $\rho$ and ${\bf J}$ are classical sources of charges and currents.
-Using the constitutive relations (\ref{constitutive-relations-Drude-1}), the magnetic current ${\bf J}={\sigma}_{B}{\bf B}$, plane-wave solutions \textit{ansatz} (\ref{plane1a}) and (\ref{plane1b}), and the Faraday's law, the Ampere-Maxwell's law (\ref{eqdivB}) can be written as
+Using the constitutive relations (\ref{constitutive-relations-Drude-1}), the magnetic current ${\bf J}={\sigma}_{B}\,{\bf B}$, plane-wave solutions \textit{ansatz} (\ref{plane1a}) and (\ref{plane1b}), and the Faraday's law, the Ampere-Maxwell's law (\ref{eqdivB}) can be written as

 For an anisotropic medium, the magnetic current,